MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 ### Reading parallel arrays from a file

+**Note:** An assumption is that the maximum array size is known, and the file contains that number of rows or fewer.

 Declare parallel arrays that are large enough to hold the data.

 ``` python